01 of 09

 So, instead, additional rocks (mainly small ones) are inserted as the planting proceeds.
 Install a plant somewhere first, then create the "cracks" around it afterward.
 It's a lot easier to change your mind and move a small rock to another position than it... is to dig up plants and replant them somewhere else.

 There's a delicate balance to pursue between the planting and the rock installation, but your goal ultimately is to cover as much of the surface as possible with rocks and plants.
 The process is rather like putting together a jigsaw puzzle, except that you determine how the puzzle turns out.Continue to 9 of 9 below.

 Mulching can present a dilemma for the novice in rock gardening.
 On the one hand, you want to suppress weeds in the rock garden, but, on the other hand, the widely used bark mulches would look out of place in rock gardens.
 So what do you use for a mulch?

 The answer is stone.
 But not just any stone.
-Strive for a stone mulch whose color will fit with the color of your main rocks -- in my case, red.
-Fortunately, I had a range of sandstone rock at my disposal, from the large rocks that formed my... circles to smaller stones to pebbles!
-The latter will make the perfect mulch for me.
-If I hadn't had such a supply on hand, I could have bought some red stone mulch from a local nursery (although the color wouldn't have been as perfect a match as I achieved).
+Strive for a stone mulch whose color will fit with the color of your main rocks (in this case, red).
+Make sure you have a range of sandstone rock at your disposal, from the large rocks that formed the... circles to smaller stones to pebbles.
+The latter will make the perfect mulch.
+You can also buy red stone mulch from a home improvement store (although the color is unlikely to be a perfect match).